chelaxian/TG_Voice-Video_MSG/README.md

 5. For BotFather bot and token use telegram bot - @BotFather

 ### Notes
-- Even for BotFather bot you still need API ID and API HASH if you want to add waveform to big voice messages, because only telethon/pyrogram can inject waveform into voice messages bigger than 1 mb ( see https://github.com/chelaxian/TG_Voice-Video_MSG/issues/1 ).
-API ID and API HASH are requirements for telethon. if no waveform is OK for you - you can ignore this 2 parameters and don't install telethon and numpy python modules.
+- You need API ID and API HASH because only telethon/pyrogram can inject waveform into voice messages bigger than 1 mb ( see https://github.com/chelaxian/TG_Voice-Video_MSG/issues/1 ).
+API ID and API HASH are requirements for telethon.
-- Ensure the API ID / Hash (or BotFather token) and your user ID are correctly set in the config.py file.
+- Ensure the API ID / Hash and BotFather token and your user ID are correctly set in the config.py file.
 - The bot only responds to commands from the allowed user IDs specified in the config.py file.
-- For user IDs, use the format `xxxxxxxxxx`.
-For group/supergroup IDs, use the format `-xxxxxxxxxx` / `-100xxxxxxxxxx`.

 ## Supported Languages
 - Russian (RU)